01 June 2011

 American Wiseguys; Australian Wiseguys Uprising?, by Greg Tingle

 Wiseguy hey?
 What is a wiseguy?
 The United States has them... heard of 'The Mob'?
 So does Italy.
 The casino and larger gambling industry is understood to be home to a few "wiseguys", some recently busted lurking in the entertainment - ticketing sector, and now speculation rises as to who may be a wiseguy down under in Australia.
-Media Man and Gambling911 load up the Cadillac, shovels, knock squad and navigate the odd horses' head with this special 'Wiseguys' report...
+Media Man loads up the Cadillac, shovels, knock squad and navigates the odd horses' head with this special 'Wiseguys" report...